-Figure 920-64: Longer Facades
+Figure 920-63: Longer Facades

 - d.
-Standard Windows and Doors (see illustrative examples below). - Windows shall be double-hung and vertical in proportion with one or two-pane glazing. - ii.
+Windows and Doors (see illustrative examples below). - i.
+Standard Windows - Windows shall be double-hung and vertical in proportion with one or two-pane glazing. - 2.
 Windows shall be vertically proportioned with a 2:1 to 3:1 ratio.
-An arched head may be used. - iii.
-First floor windows should be taller than upper level windows.
+An arched head may be used.

-- iv.
-Widths shall range between 2.5' to 3'. - v.
-Larger areas of glass should be subdivided into assemblies of vertical double-hung windows. - vi.
+- 3. First floor windows should be taller than upper level windows. - 4.
+Widths shall range between 2.5' to 3'. - 5.
+Larger areas of glass should be subdivided into assemblies of vertical double-hung windows. - 6.
 When grouped, windows shall occur in pairs or groups of three.